klystro/klystro/readme.md

 # Klystro

 Welcome to Klystro!
 This is a modular, scalable, and maintainable backend service built in Go, designed to handle user and post functionalities, as well as integrate with various services like MongoDB, Redis, RabbitMQ, and Firebase.
+This framework supports HTTP/1, HTTP/2, and HTTP/3.

 ## Table of Contents